Project aims and design

 First, the different nutrition policy scenarios to be evaluated will be specified in consultation with the Programme Advisory Group and other stakeholders.
 The key output will be change in HALYs (Health Adjusted Life Years).
 Next, the input parameters will be created for modelling.
 Finally, the health effects of the interventions or policy scenarios will be determined using modelling techniques.

-This research is now underway and will use data generated from the other DIET projects.
+This research is underway and is using data generated from the other DIET projects.